Himmelsw4nderer/Assys-Montagehelfer/KEYWORD-README.md

    ```

 4. Begin your assembly process in the web application
-5. When you want to move to the next step, say one of the wake words:
+5. When you want to move to the next step, say one of the forward navigation words:
    - "next"
    - "weiter"
    - "continue"
    - "nächste"
    - "fertig"
    - "ok"

+6. When you want to go back to the previous step, say one of the backward navigation words:
+   - "back"
+   - "zurück"
+   - "previous"
+   - "vorherige"
+   - "rückgängig"
+   - "undo"

 ## Configuration